frnmst/automated-tasks/docs/running.rst

     # chmod +x ./prepare_environment.sh && ./prepare_environment.sh

-This script also copies ``./deploy.py`` in the appripriate directory.
+This script also copies ``./deploy.py`` in the appropriate directory.

 Deploy
 ------